Exam Pattern of IELTS

 - The Listening section includes a variety of questions so that your ability and skills in listening comprehension and interpretation are examined thoroughly.
 You are allowed to hear the recordings only once.
 Multiple-choice, matching, plan/map/diagram labeling, form/sentence/note/flow chart/summary/table completion, and short-answer questions are required to be answered on the basis of your listening.

-- In each of the IELTS versions, the Writing section contains two writing tasks each.
+- In each of the test versions, the Writing section contains two writing tasks each.
 In the General Training version, the task 1 is to write a letter - formal, personal, etc. while task 2 requires you to write a casual-style essay on a given general topic.
 The Academic version of the test assesses your abilities at complex written communication required for higher education purposes.
 Task 1 is to explain a point of view, or interpret data from graphs, charts, etc. and task 2 requires that you compose a formal-style essay in response to a particular argument.

-- The Reading section of IELTS test is different for Academic and General Training versions of the exam.
+- The Reading section of the test is different for Academic and General Training versions of the exam.
 There are three subsections in each version of the test and a total of 40 questions to answer.
 According to the version of the exam, the questions assess your reading comprehension skills as appropriate to the context (for academic purposes or for everyday social and work lives).
 In this section, questions are of varying types in the multiple-choice, form/sentence/note/flow chart/summary/table completion, matching, and short-answer formats.

 Terms and Conditions